Day 1 Arguments: 9th July, 2018

 Today, the three-judge Bench comprising of Chief Justice Dipak Misra, Justice Ajay Manikrao Khanwilkar and Justice D.Y.
 Chandrachud began hearing the challenge to the practice of female circumcision.

 It was the last matter listed for the morning session and the courtroom was relatively packed.
 The Supreme Court very briefly heard this matter.

 At this point, some counsels remarked that Mr. Singhvi’s stance is influenced by his affiliation to the Congress party.
-The remarks were not addressed to the bench.
+The remarks were not addressed to the Bench.

 Chief Justice Misra asked Mr. Singhvi to argue his submissions in the next hearing.
-The matter has been listed for July 16, 2018 at 2.00 P.M.
+The matter has been listed for 16th July 2018 at 2.00 P.M.

 (This report was written by Mr. Samya Chatterjee.)